ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 ## Adding SSH Key for Authentication

-Add your computer’s SSH key to the host to not have to enter a password when you connect with SSH.
+Add your computer’s SSH key to the host to avoid having to enter a password when you connect with SSH.

 {% include tip.html content="This tip shows how to set up SSH and multicast commands to all the nodes in the cluster: <a href='/how-to-multicast-commands'>How to Multicast Commands</a>. " %}